Door #1: Krog Street Tunnel

 November 2014 – Moved and Replaced April 2016

 We selected a very active pedestrian area for Door #2, the Freedom Parkway overpass by the O4W Skatepark.
 The BeltLine has developed a reputation for valuing art and encouraging Atlantans to explore their city, so adding a Tiny Door to the BeltLine was an easy choice.
 Although the mirrors around the door remain, the original door #2 has actually been completely removed and replaced due to damage.

 This door, like most others, stays locked and does not open.
 (Hint: Door #10E will open!)
 Regular maintenance is a vital part of the project.
 You can look through tagged images on Instagram for the play by play.

 December 2014 – Replaced Aug.
 2016

 Some of our favorite tagged images are of dogs in front of Tiny Doors!
 Door #3 is in front of a pet store called Inman Park Pet Works.
-This door features a doggie door and a bulletin board for tiny announcements.
-We want each door to fit into its surroundings, and to be a reflection of the neighborhood.
+This installation features a doggie door and a bulletin board for tiny announcements.
+We want each door to fit into its surroundings and to be a reflection of the neighborhood.

 Door #4: Little Shop of Stories

 This location features two Tiny Doors ATL installations!
 Inside the store, you'll find a white door with columns that was installed in January 2015.
 This door was featured in the Arts section of the Atlanta Journal Constitution in February of 2015.
 From the window outside of the store, you can peer into our tiny library.
 The book titles are from the imaginations of our tiny friends, who sponsored a book by donating to Tiny Doors ATL.
 The tiny library was installed in January 2018.